nydailynews/russia-connex/app/story.md

 ![Sergey Kislyak](static/img/kislyak.png)
 ### Sergey Kislyak
 #### Recently recalled Russian Ambassador to the United States
 Kislyak keeps getting Trump people in trouble just by talking to them.
 Michael Flynn resigned after talking to him.
 Jeff Sessions recused himself from the criminal probe for talking to him.
 And Kislyak was with Russian Foreign Minister Sergey Lavrov at the White House when Trump revealed highly classified information from an Israeli intelligence source the day after Comey's firing.
+The Kremlin decided in June to recall Kislyak back to Moscow, even though he was expected to start working with the United Nations in New York.

 ![Sergey Lavrov](static/img/lavrov.png)
 ### Sergey Lavrov